natixco/vienna-determination-test-simulator/README.md

 This test is also used in Hungary as part of the PÁV (Pályaalkalmassági Vizsgálat) examination for professional drivers.

 ## Features
+- Multiple modes
+  - Adaptive: The presentation speed adjusts to the performance level of the respondent
+  - Action: No time limit
+  - Reaction: Fixed time limit
 - Multiple speed settings (Slow, Medium, Fast)
 - Various stimuli types:
   - Color signals (Red, Blue, White, Green, Yellow)